 Sage was examined in the same Newcastle University study that reviewed lemon balm to help cognitive function.
 While balm stimulated the receptors, sage inhibited acetylcholinesterase in a similar way to the Alzheimer’s drug, Aricept.

 Known to support blood flow, and oxygen, to the brain, Ginkgo may promote cognition and has caught the eye of western researchers.
 The University of Maryland Medical Center found that Ginkgo may help Alzheimer’s patients, and a 2010 study published in BMC Geriatrics found that the herb was more effective than a placebo in reducing Alzheimer’s-related dementia .
 A recent Chinese study found that, of 120 patients with mild cognitive impairment, the group who received Gingko biloba leaf tablets for 6 months scored significantly higher in logical memory and nonsense picture recognition tests than the control group .

 One look at the cat’s claw vine will bring back memories of your first cat scratch.
 Originally occurring in the Amazon rainforest, natives used cat’s claw to help calm redness and swelling, especially in the bones and joints.
-Studies of cat’s claw show that it dilates blood vessels, which might make it a helpful herb for Alzheimer’s patients, who don’t get enough blood flow and therefore oxygen in their brain cells.
+Studies of cat’s claw show that it dilates blood vessels, which might make it a helpful herb for Alzheimer’s patients, whose bloodflow is weak, resulting in less oxygen in their brain cells.